myerscode/laravel-query-strategies/README.md

 // date=31/12/1987||12/07/1989
 ```

+### Properties with clause in name

+A property can be passed with its clause appended in the field name with `--` as a separator.

+`?name--contains=ed`

 ### Ordering and Sorting
 Sorting is ascending by default.
 The only available options for sorting is `asc` and `desc` - if a value other than those is past, it will resort to the default.
 `?order=name&sort=desc`